GGBall: Graph Generative Model on Poincar\'e Ball: Introduction

-Our method achieves state-of-the-art performance on synthetic graphs with hierarchical structure.
-On \textsc{Community-Small} and \textsc{Ego-Small}, GGBall reduces degree distributional discrepancies by over 75\% compared to Euclidean state-of-the-art baselines, and surpasses recent graph-space diffusion and flow models on Community-Small.
-These improvements highlight the strength of hyperbolic latent geometry in modeling modular, tree-like structures.
-On molecular graphs (\textsc{QM9}), GGBall also delivers strong results, achieving 98.50\% novelty and 86.42\% validity, demonstrating its ability to generate diverse and chemically plausible molecules.
+Our method achieves state-of-the-art performance across diverse graph generation benchmarks.
+On hierarchical datasets like \textsc{Community-Small} and \textsc{Ego-Small}, GGBall reduces the average generation error by up to 18\% compared to the strongest competitors, highlighting its strength in modeling modular, tree-like structures.
+On molecular graphs (\textsc{QM9}), GGBall also delivers state-of-the-art results, achieving a best-in-class novelty of 93.77\% while maintaining high chemical validity, culminating in the highest overall V.U.N. score.
+This demonstrates its robust ability to generate diverse and chemically plausible molecules.